KWU Launches Center for Global Service Learning and The Wesleyan Journey

 KWU Launches Unique Program For Students – First of Its Kind in the Country

-Kansas Wesleyan University has announced its plans for a new unique service-learning initiative that is believed to be the only program of its kind offered by a four-year higher-education institution in the country.
-Study Away Journeys—travel experiences combining academic credit with a service component—will be available to all students at no additional cost, beginning in fall 2015.
+Kansas Wesleyan University has launched a new unique service-learning initiative that is believed to be the only program of its kind offered by a four-year higher-education institution in the country.
+Wesleyan Journeys—travel experiences combining academic credit with a service component—will be available to all students beginning in fall 2015.
+The university will fund one Wesleyan Journey for all qualifying students prior to graduation, at no additional cost.

-The Study Away Journeys, and all Service-Learning courses and opportunities will be coordinated by the new Center for Global Service Learning.
+All Service-Learning courses and opportunities will be coordinated by the new Center for Global Service Learning.
 Kansas Wesleyan University has partnered with led2serveU, a sister company of led2serve, a 501 (c)(3) organization that has been leading service-learning journeys for the past five years, to run The Center.
-Vanessa Puleo and Dr. Nancy Cummings, who founded the company in Florida, have relocated to Salina to oversee The Center for KWU.
+Vanessa Puleo, Executive Director and co-founded of the organization in Florida, has relocated to Salina to oversee The Center for KWU.

 Dr. Thompson chose led2serve because of the longstanding relationships the organization had with community partners in cities in the United States and around the world.
 He traveled with the led2serve directors and 17 students, faculty and alumni to Costa Rica over spring break.